 Pittsburgh's Zoning Code requires design review for many types of projects, based on size and zoning district.
 All projects requiring Site Plan Review and a Development Review Application must undergo design review.
 Specifically, these projects include:

-- New residential construction of three or more units
+- New residential construction of four or more units

 - High wall signs